-This section should provide a description of the key industries including: rural properties, farms, croplands, grazing areas, livestock, agricultural equipment, small enterprise equipment etc including the number of properties directly affected by the project and the number of families directly affected by the project.
-This should include not only property owners but also families of workers either living on the property or workers where the property is their primary employment.
-Use of the project area for forestry, mining, fishing, recreation, and industrial, purposes should be described.
-This section should include tourism if applicable.
+This section should provide a description of the key local businesses including rural, industrial, commercial and professional enterprises.
+The number of businesses directly affected by the project should be identified along with the number of workers and families directly associated with those businesses.
+For rural businesses this should include not only property owners but also families of workers either living on the property or workers where the property is their primary employment.
+Use of the project area for forestry, mining, industrial purposes, fishing, recreation and tourism (if applicable) should be described.

-The social impact assessment of the project is to be carried out in consultation with affected local authorities and relevant State authorities, in particular the Department of Communities and the DIP's Social Impact Assessment team.
+The social impact assessment (SIA) of the project is to be carried out in consultation with affected local authorities and relevant state authorities, in particular the Department of Communities and the DIP's Social Impact Assessment Unit.
 The assessment of impacts should describe the likely response of affected communities and identify possible beneficial and adverse impacts (both immediate and cumulative) and should be considered both at the local and regional level.

-The social impact assessment of the project should consider the information gathered in the community engagement program and the analysis of the existing socio-economic environment, and describe the project's impact, both beneficial and adverse, on the local and regional community.
-The impacts of the project on local and regional residents, community services and recreational activities are to be analysed and discussed for all stages of the development.
-The nature and extent of the community engagement program are to be described and a summary of the results incorporated in the EIS.
+The SIA of the project should consider the information gathered in the community engagement program and the analysis of the existing socio-economic environment.
+The impacts of the project on local and regional residents, community services and recreational activities are to be analysed and discussed for all stages of the project.

-The social impact assessment should include sufficient data to enable affected local authorities and State authorities, such as Queensland Health and Education Queensland, and to make informed decisions about how the proposal may affect their business and plan for the continuing provision of public services in the region of the project.
-Proponents of projects that are likely to result in a significant increase in population of an area should consult the relevant management units of the State authorities, and summarise the results of the consultations in the EIS.
+The SIA should include sufficient data to enable affected local authorities and state authorities, such as the Department of Health and the Department of Education and Training, to make informed decisions about how the project may affect their business and plan for the continuing provision of public services in the region of the project.
+Proponents of projects that are likely to result in a significant increase in population of an area should consult the relevant management units of the state authorities, and summarise the results of the consultations in the EIS.
 The summary should discuss how the impacts of population increase on public services, particularly health, education, housing, disability services and community services, would be mitigated.

 Cumulative impacts: direct, indirect and secondary impacts resulting from existing projects, the proposed project and anticipated future projects should be identified including the important cause and effect relationships between human activities and resources, ecosystems, and human communities.
-The magnitude and significance of these cumulative effects should be determined.
+The magnitude and significance of these cumulative effects should be estimated.